pthu/sahd/source/words/yaqud.md

-There is no indication of the size, the kind of material or the kind of fuel for the fire, but the parallel with scooping water from a puddle might suggest that the  <span dir="rtl">יָקוּד</span> is low-lying too.According to several scholars Isa 30:14 alludes to the custom of using a fairly big potsherd to take a few coals from a charcoal  fire to a neighbour.
+There is no indication of the size, the kind of material or the kind of fuel for the fire, but the parallel with scooping water from a puddle might suggest that the  <span dir="rtl">יָקוּד</span> is low-lying too.
+According to several scholars Isa 30:14 alludes to the custom of using a fairly big potsherd to take a few coals from a charcoal  fire to a neighbour.
 According to Dalman it served ‘doch wohl um für das Kochen